Jay Clayton (attorney): Tenure

-Southern District of New York

-On June 19, 2020, Attorney General Bill Barr announced that President Trump would nominate Clayton to replace Geoffrey Berman as United States attorney for the Southern District of New York.

-Clayton was criticized for his role in the removal of Geoffrey Berman at a U.S. House hearing.
-Clayton said it was entirely his idea to become the U.S. Attorney for SDNY.
-He said he wanted the position because he had a "strong desire to continue in public service", and return to his New York-based family.

 After SEC

 In February 2021, Apollo Global Management appointed Clayton to the newly created role of lead independent director on its board.
-Clayton also rejoined Sullivan & Cromwell LLP, where he was a partner before entering government, to become senior policy adviser and counsel.
+Clayton rejoined Sullivan & Cromwell LLP, where he was a partner before entering government, to become senior policy adviser and counsel.
+In March 2024, Clayton joined CFGI as an independent member of its board of directors.

+Clayton was selected (on November 14 2024) by President elect Trump to be United States attorney for the Southern District of New York.

+United States attorney for the Southern District of New York

+On June 19, 2020, Attorney General Bill Barr announced that President Trump would nominate Clayton to replace Geoffrey Berman as United States attorney for the Southern District of New York.
+However, Clayton was not selected, and instead Audrey Strauss was installed as acting US attorney for Southern District of New York.

+In April 2025, Clayton resumed his path to the role when President Trump announced Clayton would become the interim U.S. attorney for Manhattan pending confirmation by the U.S. Senate.
+When his nomination stalled in the Senate, judges in SDNY appointed Clayton on August 18, to serve as US attorney effective August 20.

 Professional memberships and activities

-Clayton is a member of the American Bar Association, served as an Adjunct Professor at University of Pennsylvania Law School beginning in 2009, and was Chairman of the New York City Bar Committee on International Business Transactions beginning in 2010.
-Prior to his confirmation, Clayton served on the Executive Committee of the Metropolitan Golf Association.
+Clayton is a member of the American Bar Association, served as an adjunct professor at University of Pennsylvania Law School beginning in 2009, and was chairman of the New York City Bar Committee on International Business Transactions beginning in 2010.
+Prior to his confirmation, Clayton was on the Executive Committee of the Metropolitan Golf Association.

+Clayton is a member of the board of directors at American Express since October 2022.
+He is an advisor to Fireblocks, the Israel-based cryptocurrency firm and One River.

 Personal life

-Clayton's wife Gretchen, whom he started dating while they attended the same Pennsylvania high school, worked at Goldman Sachs.
-At one point a small amount of her retirement assets (less than $1,001) was invested in an account managed by Omega Advisors.
-Clayton's wife resigned from her job prior to his confirmation.
+Clayton started dating his wife, Gretchen, while they attended the same Pennsylvania high school.
+She worked at Goldman Sachs, but resigned from her job due to a potential conflict for her husband at his SDNY position.